Reactive-Extensions/RxJS/doc/mapping/async/comparing.md

 #### RxJS version ####

-We can achieve the same functionality of `async.series` with an array by calling `Rx.Observable.forkJoin` with our array of observable sequences.
+We can achieve the same functionality of `async.parallel` with an array by calling `Rx.Observable.forkJoin` with our array of observable sequences.
 This returns the last value from each sequence in "parallel".

 ```js
 var Rx = require('rx');